3 Posing Tips to Help You Look Great in Your Senior Pictures

 2. Add a Little Asymmetry or If It Bends, Bend It

 Our eyes get bored easily.
-Patterns, symmetry (when things are the same or balanced around a center point) these things are predictable and put our minds to sleep.
+Patterns and symmetry (when things are the same or balanced around a center point), these things are predictable and put our minds to sleep.
 Adding some asymmetry will not only help you to look better in your images but also make your portraits more interesting.
 But how do we do this?
 Movement and bending bits.
-Taking a step adds asymmetry- one foot is forward, one is back.
+Taking a step adds asymmetry- one foot is forward, and one is back.
 Turning your body adds asymmetry too.
 And if it bends, bend it.
 Elbows, knees.
 Use them to break up the balance.
 If you have one hand on your hip, let the other hang.
 Girls, pull your hair to one side.
 Guys, put one hand in your pocket and let the other hang.

 Moving like this will not only add interest to your portraits but will help you to stay energized during your session.